AviatrixSystems/Docs/HowTos/VPN_SAML.rst

 #########################

 1. Download and install the Aviatrix VPN client for your platform from `here <https://aviatrix-systems-inc-docs.readthedocs-hosted.com/Downloads/samlclient.html>`__.
-2. Launch the Aviatrix client and load the certificate ("Load config")that you downloaded/received from email on the Testing the Integration" section above.
+2. Launch the Aviatrix client and load the certificate ("Load config") that you downloaded/received from email on the Testing the Integration section above.
 3. Click **Connect**.
 This should launch the browser instance and prompt you for authentication, if not already logged in.
 4. If the connection is successful, the client icon should turn green.
 5. You can ensure VPN connectivity by trying to ping the private IP of the gateway you launched or any other instance in the same cloud network.